ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### Step 4: Start NiFi on Sandbox <a id="step3-start-nifi"></a>

-If you downloaded and installed NiFi on Hortonworks Sandbox, refer to this step, else go to step 5.
-We will launch NiFi in the background.
+Use the following steps to start NiFi if you downloaded and installed it on Hortonworks Sandbox.
+For informaiton about how to start NiFi on your local machine, go to step 5.

+In this tutorial, launch NiFi in the background.

 1\.
 Open a terminal (Mac and Linux) or git bash (Windows).
-SSH into the Hortonworks Sandbox
+SSH into the Hortonworks Sandbox:

 ~~~
 ssh root@127.0.0.1 -p 2222